emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 ├── YAF-features.py           # Script for feature extraction (PCAP to YAF/JSON).
 These features use in Okui22 paper.
 ├── Yang-features.py          # Script for extracting packet-level fields with tshark.
 These features used in Yang19 paper ├── requirements.txt          # Required Python libraries
-├── README.md                 # Documentation for the directory
+├── README.md                 # Documentation for this directory
 ```